YangyangFu/self-driving-agents/notes/notes.md

 Some questions to help understand waypoint, and why can it be used for planning:

-- waypoint is at the center line of a lane?
+- **waypoint is at the center line of a lane?**

+Yes. the waypoint is obtained from the center of the nearest lane.

-- `waypoint.transform()` is a global transform in terms of UE world?
+- **`waypoint.transform()` is a global transform in terms of UE world?**

+The transform should be in global frame.

-- `waypoint.next(distance)` method returns a list of waypoints at a distance from the current one.
+- **`waypoint.next(distance)` method returns a list of waypoints at a distance from the current one.
 So the last element of the list has a specified distance from the current one.
-What are the elements in the middle of the list?
+What are the elements in the middle of the list?**

+  `waypoint.next(distance)` returns a list of waypoints at a given distance from the current location by taking into considerations the road and its possible deviaions without performing lane change and returns one waypoint per option.
+Treat the current location as a circle center, and the distance as a radius.
+Any waypoints on the permeterier but without lane change operations needed will be returned.
+For example, if the current waypoint is at a right lane, and there are two options to move forward: (go straight or turn right), this will generate two waypoints for the next move.

+  Also note the distance is not the Euclean distance but the ditance along the route.

 ## Vehicle Control